CS-SI/Orekit/src/site/markdown/data/contexts.md

 on the fly from external resources (typically files) when first accessed and relies on a `DataProvidersManager` in order to find how to locate and parse these resources.

-Users could provide their own implementation of `DataContext`, for example if all the data is stored in a mission-specific database, which would not fit with the resources or files-based `LazyLoadedDataContext` and `DataProvidersManager`.
+Users can provide their own implementation of `DataContext`, for example if all the data is stored in a mission-specific database, which would not fit with the resources or files-based `LazyLoadedDataContext` and `DataProvidersManager`.

-Providing an implementation of `DataContext` consists in creating custom factories and set up one class to get a single access point to all of them.
-The predefined `LazyLoadedDataContext` uses `LazyLoadedTimeScales`, `LazyLoadedFrames`, `LazyLoadedEOP` and `LazyLoadedCelstialBodies` for example, all of them relying on the same `DataProvidersManager` to seek and load data.
+Providing an implementation of `DataContext` consists in creating custom factories and setting up one class to get a single access point to all of them.
+The predefined `LazyLoadedDataContext` uses `LazyLoadedTimeScales`, `LazyLoadedFrames`, `LazyLoadedEOP` and `LazyLoadedCelestialBodies` for example, all of them relying on the same `DataProvidersManager` to seek and load data.
 In this implementation, some factories depend on other ones as one data context must provide consistent data.
-The EOP data for example is used by both `LazyLoadedframes` (for Earth frames) and by `LazyLoadedTimeScales` (for `UT1`).
+The EOP data for example is used by both `LazyLoadedFrames` (for Earth frames) and by `LazyLoadedTimeScales` (for `UT1`).
 The `LazyLoadedFrames` also depends on the `CelestialBodies` interface (for `ICRF`).